Top10VPN is editorially independent. Buying a VPN through our links supports our work.

-The Best VPNs for Multiple Devices
+The Best VPNs for Unlimited Devices

 Simon Migliano

 Simon Migliano is a recognized world expert in VPNs.
-He's tested hundreds of VPN services and his research has featured on the BBC, The New York Times and more.
+He's tested hundreds of apps and his research has been featured on the BBC, The New York Times, and more.
 Read full bio

 Not every VPN allows you to use a single account on as many devices as you want.
 And many don’t even have the full range of apps needed to give you the best user experience.